Xgameisdabest/X-operating-system/README.md

 # X operating system (in beta)

  a small project fully coded in python made by me.
-NOT AN ACTUAL OPERAING SYSTEM
+NOT AN ACTUAL OPERATING SYSTEM

  HEAD TO RELEASES SECTION TO GET THE .zip FILE!